followmyutopia/devextreme-documentation/concepts/05 Widgets/VectorMap/20 Providing Data/10 Data for Areas/40 Using a Binary Source/20 Web Approach.md

 The referenced script contains the **parse()** method for parsing a binary source into the format supported by the **VectorMap** widget.
 There are two possible ways of using this method.

 - **Using a Shapefile**
-	If you can access a required shapefile using the [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), use the following construction.
+	If you can access a required shapefile using the <a href="https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest" target="_blank">XMLHttpRequest</a>, use the following construction.

 		<!--JavaScript-->DevExpress.viz.vectormaputils.parse('/shapeSources/world', { precision: 2 }, function (data) {
 			$('#mapContainer').dxVectorMap({